 - Can you tell me about a time when you worked successfully as part of a team?

 - How do you deal with internal and external stakeholders?

 - What type of management style do you prefer?

 - How have you resolved a conflict with a colleague or superior?

 - Are you willing to delegate or do you prefer to deal with tasks yourself?

 - When have you had to take the lead and inspire others?
 How did you do this?

-Want more interview tips and advice?
+Want more interview tips and career advice for Singapore?
 Visit our job interview hub.